 Terminal 3, midday to 10.30pm daily, level 1 slide is free with every $10 spent at the airport and basement 2 slide is free for all

-5. Kick back and watch a movie
+8. Kick back and watch a movie

 Check out the public movie theatre ST3PS at Terminal 3 where you and the kids can pull up a beanbag for free movie screenings and activities every day!
 Keep an eye out for live sports telecasts of the English Premier League, Grand Prix, Australian Open and more so you can catch the game on the big screen.
 Head over on weekends for magic shows and music performances on Saturdays and fitness sessions on Sundays.
 Check out the weekly schedule here.

-Terminal 3, basement 2, movie screening 10am to 1am daily, extended operating hours for live sports telecast, free
+Terminal 3, basement 2, movie screening 10am to 10pm daily, extended operating hours for live sports telecast, free

-6. Burn off some energy at soft play
+9. Burn off some energy at soft play

 Let the kids hang out at this themed soft play featuring characters from Cartoon Network’s Ben 10 and The Powerpuff Girls.
-KinderPlay has soft floors and walls to break any tumbles, so you can be sure that your little ones will be having maximum fun with minimum worry!
+PLAY by KinderPlay has soft floors and walls to break any tumbles, so you can be sure that your little ones will be having maximum fun with minimum worry!

-8. Explore Jewel at Changi
+10. Explore Jewel Changi Airport

 Jewel Changi brings you food and shopping galore!
 We’ve already visited the massive indoor waterfall, but there are tons more things to explore, from the Shiseido Forest Valley to the insta-worthy Topiary Walk.
 The Canopy Park is a must-visit with the kids and has tons of attractions that are worth a wander, like the Foggy Bowls where kids can play among the clouds, a Mirror Maze, Manulife Sky Nets and the artsy Discovery Slides.